 - family provision applications (who can make a claim and in which jurisdiction);

-- inheritance rules specific to each country (who can inherit and what they can inherit);
+- country-specific inheritance rules (who can inherit and what they can inherit);

 - tax and estate administration requirements; and